 Can You Drive to Yelapa?

 No, you cannot drive into Yelapa, you’ll need to take a water taxi unless you plan to go overland via ATV or mule.
 There is a road that is used primarily for bringing construction materials into town, but it’s rough, and not intended for individual travel.
+If you are planning to drivce in Mexico, make sure to read up on safety tips and the specific rules of the road in Mexico.

 Is There WiFi in Yelapa?